PE1DDA/Domoticz-ARMv6/README.md

-This will be the version for ARMv7, but just install it After installation is complete, do not reboot, but go to your installation directory "domoticz" with for example FileZilla Replace the file "domoticz" with the one abow on this site/page Now on your RPI do: cd domoticz sudo ./domoticz
+This will be the version for ARMv7, but just install it After installation is complete, do not reboot, but go to your installation directory "domoticz" with for example FileZilla Replace the file "domoticz" with the one above on this site/page Now on your RPI do: cd domoticz sudo ./domoticz